savoirfairelinux/cqfd/README.md

 mappings to be configured inside the started container.
 Format is the same as (and passed to) docker-run’s --add-host option.

+``CQFD_EXTRA_ENV``: A space-separated list of additional environment variables to be passed to the started container.
+Format is the same as (and passed to) docker-run’s -e option.

 ### Other command-line options ###

 In some conditions you may want to use an alternate config file with